apache/kafka/jmh-benchmarks/README.md

 If you want to set specific JMH flags or only run certain benchmarks, passing arguments via gradle tasks is cumbersome.
 These are simplified by the provided `jmh.sh` script.

-You can run all the benchmarks using:
+The default behavior is to run all benchmarks:

     ./jmh-benchmarks/jmh.sh

-Pass a pattern or name after the command to select the benchmarks, for example:
+Pass a pattern or name after the command to select the benchmarks:

     ./jmh-benchmarks/jmh.sh LRUCacheBenchmark

+Check which benchmarks that match the provided pattern:

+    ./jmh-benchmarks/jmh.sh -l LRUCacheBenchmark

-Run a specific test setting fork-mode (number iterations) to 2:
+Run a specific test and override the number of forks, iterations and warm-up iteration to `2`:

-    ./jmh-benchmarks/jmh.sh -f 2 LRUCacheBenchmark
+    ./jmh-benchmarks/jmh.sh -f 2 -i 2 -wi 2 LRUCacheBenchmark

-All JMH output goes to stdout by default, to run a benchmark and capture the results in a file:
+Run a specific test with async and GC profilers on Linux and flame graph output:

-    ./jmh-benchmarks/jmh.sh -f 2 -o benchmarkResults.txt LRUCacheBenchmark
+    LD_LIBRARY_PATH=/path/to/async-profiler ./jmh-benchmarks/jmh.sh -prof gc -prof async:output=flamegraph LRUCacheBenchmark

+The following sections cover async profiler and GC profilers in more detail.

-### Using JMH with async-profiler
+### Using JMH with async profiler

 It's good practice to check profiler output for microbenchmarks in order to verify that they are valid.
 JMH includes [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) integration that makes this easy,